CharellKing/ela/README.md

     password: ""

 tasks:  # tasks which is executed orderly.
-  - name: task1 # task name
+  - name: full-sync-task # task name
     source_es: es5  # source elasticsearch cluster name which is defined in elastics config
     target_es: es8  # target elasticsearch cluster name which is defined in elastics config
     index_pairs:    # index multiple pairs which is used to sync data from source index to target_index